 Every Yandex Map Editor cartographer has a User profile that is created automatically when they sign up for the service.

 Your profile contains information about your contributions to YME.

 To see your profile, click on your username and select My profile in the menu that appears.

 You can also change the interface language in the Language field.

 A “Moderator” designation if you are a YME moderator.

 A Change profile button that opens a form where you can edit your profile (and post a short bio):

-- () — made more than 50 edits in the old Yandex Map Editor, or 1000 edits in the new Yandex Map Editor.
+- (— made more than 50 edits to the old Yandex Map Editor (1000 edits to the new Yandex Map Editor).

 - The icon displays the interval for the number of corrections: 0-50, 51-100, 101-500, 501-1000, and so on.
 So if two users made 510 and 990 edits respectively, then their profiles will display the same pictograph: “Made more than 500 edits”.

 - — 2 years on Yandex Map Editor.